Petri Dish of brain cells taught to play Pong faster than Artificial Intelligence

 They learn faster than AI

-During the testing period, it was discovered that it takes far less time to teach mini-brains compared to artificial intelligence.
-While it can take AI hours if not days to learn how to play games such as Pong, it took the human cells just five minutes to learn.
+During the testing period, it was discovered that it takes far less time to teach mini-brains than artificial intelligence.
+While it can take AI hours, if not days, to learn how to play games like Pong, it took the human cells just five minutes to learn.

-“The amazon aspect is how quickly it learns, in five minutes, in real time,” Kagan said.
+“The amazing aspect is how quickly it learns, in five minutes, in real-time,” Kagan said.
 “That’s really an amazing thing that biology can do.”

 In the future, Kagan hopes the technology could be used to create technology that merges traditional silicon with biology.
 By creating “cyborg” biotech, future technology could help to continue technological expansion as silicon gets more expensive to develop.